onap/policy-parent/docs/apex/APEX-User-Manual.rst

                   by the server configured via the URL.
 For instance, the server could support a wait timeout via the URL as ``?timeout=100ms``.
+                  The httpCodeFilter is used for filtering the status code, and it can be configured as a regular expression string.
+The default httpCodeFilter is "[2][0-9][0-9]"
+                  - for successful response codes.
+                  The response with HTTP status code that matches the given regular expression is forwarded to the task, otherwise it is logged as a failure.

                .. container:: listingblock